-- An appropriate balance between academic and industrial expertise and users; - A reasonable gender balance; - A reasonable distribution of geographical origins; - Regular rotation of experts
+- An appropriate balance between academic expertise, civil society involvement and users; - A reasonable gender balance; - · A reasonable distribution of geographical origins; - Regular rotation of experts

-In constituting the lists of experts, the Commission also takes account of their abilities to appreciate the industrial and/or societal dimension of the proposed work.
+In constituting the lists of experts, the Commission also takes account of their abilities to appreciate the societal dimension of the proposed work.
 Experts must also have the appropriate language skills required for the proposals to be evaluated.